-These 2 projects are take-home projects and have two main components (writing assignments/ video presentations).
-All these tasks must be handed in by the deadline via D2L.
+These 2 projects are take-home and Synchronous class projects.
+Project 1 has two main components (writing assignment/ video presentation).
+All these tasks must be handed in by the deadline via D2L, Padlet, Bookcreator or Flipgrid (Video instructions will be availbe on D2L).
 The extension of the deadlines is NOT allowed, unless you have a legitimate reason including a serious accident, illness, and so forth.
 Late submissions will be accepted for "Projects" only up to 2 days after the due date and is subject to 25% deduction.
 Any late submission beyond 25% deduction period will result in a grade of zero, unless you have a legitimate reason including a serious accident, illness, and so forth.